 As an ex-INS prosecutor, I am firmly convinced that any “enforcement-only” approach is doomed to failure.
 It is worth noting that both Senator McCain and Senator Obama seem to agree with me on this issue.

 - Temporary Protected Status– On August 14, the USCIS announced that it was extending the Temporary Protected Status (TPS) of certain persons from Sudan for an additional 18 months.
-We link to the USCIS Q & A from

 - Visa Bulletin– The September Visa Bulletin shows the EB-2 visa numbers for persons born in India and mainland China advanced two months to August 1, 2006 on September 1st.
 To view the September 2008 Visa Bulletin, see our “Visa Bulletin” page at